tobiasroeske/RandomFoodPlanner/README.md

 This little programm will randomly select a day and gives you some suggestions for your meal plan

-It is written in simple JS and to run it you simply need ** node.js
+It is written in simple JS and to run it you simply need node JS